What we know about the Colorado Springs nightclub shooting suspect - NewsBreak

 In June 2021, a man with the same name and age was arrested for making a bomb threat to a suburban neighborhood in southeast Colorado Springs, according to The Gazette, a local newspaper.

-Aldrich’s mother told police her son threatened her with a homemade bomb and other weapons, according to The Gazette.5 dead, 25 injured in shooting at Colorado gay nightclub, police say
+Aldrich’s mother told police her son threatened her with a homemade bomb and other weapons, according to The Gazette.

 The El Paso County Sheriff’s Office evacuated the neighborhood and shut the area down until Aldrich came out of a house he was in.